Book Book Now Referral Periodontist Referral

 Should I visit the ER instead of an emergency dentist?

-The only times a person should visit the ER for a dental injury is if the jaw is broken or fractured, swelling increases and makes it difficult to breathe, or bleeding intensifies.
+The only times a person should visit the ER for a dental injury are if the jaw is broken or fractured, swelling increases and makes it difficult to breathe, or bleeding intensifies.
 Otherwise, an emergency dentist is equipped to address the problem and provide a solution.
 At the ER, only antibiotics and pain medication can be delivered, but a treatment plan cannot be provided.
 It is always best to seek the help of a trusted dental professional when suffering from a chipped, cracked, or knocked-out tooth, a soft tissue injury, or lost restoration.

 More to Explore